MAGPIE-SFU/Rt-cases-seqs/README.md

 building-intuition.R: Helps build intuition for understanding how DTW works

+In the main folder there are two R files, sequences-beast-setup.R and sequences-beast-collectRt.R, which set up and then collect (respectively) the BEAST-based Rt estimates using the simulated sequences and the template.xml file.

 ## Outputs
 In the output folder there are folders with csv files corresponding to simulated outbreaks in the paper.